aedera/deepredmt/README.md

 ### Command line

-After installing, you can execute Deepred-Mt on the command line to predict editing sites from a desired fasta file:
+After installing, you can use Deepred-Mt on the command line to predict C-to-U editing sites for a desired fasta file:

 ```bash
 deepredmt data/lopho.fas
 ```

-This searches the fasta file for all the cytidines and then predicts if they are editing sites based on their surrounding nucleotides.
+This searches the fasta file for all the cytidines and then predicts if they are edited based on their surrounding nucleotides.

 ### Notebooks